-The University was established as an institution which brings together a diverse community of students to study in a collaborative learning environment to promote critical thinking, ethical behavior, information literacy, technological proficiency, communication skills, and intercultural awareness.
+The University will bring together a diverse community of students to study in a modern collaborative learning environment to promote critical thinking, ethical academic and business behavior, information literacy, technological proficiency, communication skills, and intercultural engagement with a global perspective.
+Within a 5-year time horizon (by 2026), SSU will achieve full institutional accreditation at the level of regional accreditation.